 Heather is an academic trauma surgeon with a keen interest in investigating the novel application of health information technology to improve early detection and treatment of healthcare associated infections.

 Heather traces the origins of mPOWEr back to a critical summer 2013 meeting with Dr. Patrick Sanger, as he sought mentorship for an informatics-enabled infection control project for his Masters thesis in Biomedical Health Informatics.
 With seed money from an AHRQ Comparative Effectiveness Research K12 career development award and additional support from the UW Department of Surgery Research Reinvestment Fund, Heather assembled a multidisciplinary team to bring a vision of post-discharge surgical site infection surveillance with mobile technology to reality.
-The project has also benefitted from research funds from UW ITHS, a commercialization development award from UW CoMotion, the 2014-16 Surgical Infection Society Foundation Junior Faculty Fellowship, an award from the UW Patient Safety Innovation Program and recently from the CMMI UW Medicine Practice Transformation Network to work towards enterprise-wide integration within the electronic medical record.
+The project has also benefitted from research funds from UW ITHS, a commercialization development award from UW CoMotion, the 2014-16 Surgical Infection Society Foundation Junior Faculty Fellowship, an award from the UW Patient Safety Innovation Program and from the CMMI UW Medicine Practice Transformation Network to work towards enterprise-wide integration within the electronic medical record.